 Want to fly affordably?
 Join a flying club.
 This advice is passed along regularly and is mostly true.
 However, there are several things to consider when thinking of joining a gang of other pilots in the commission of aviation and airplane, care, feeding, and ownership.
 Joining a flying club can be a fantastic way to fly in General Aviation.
-What follows are some things to consider when thinking of joining a flying club.
+Things to consider when thinking of joining a flying club.

 Is this a Good Deal?